valorin/random/README.md

 without needing them to implement secure algorithms themselves.
 The idea was then expanded out a bit to support all the common random value types I've encountered.

+Random is completely framework agnostic, the only production dependency is the excellent [php-random-polyfill](https://github.com/arokettu/php-random-polyfill), which does nothing on PHP 8.2+ where the functions are included in core.
+It supports Laravel's Collections, but doesn't pull in any Laravel code.

 ## Installation

 You can install the package via composer: